akhmeed19/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 This comparison illustrates how realistic changes in initial altitude and velocity multipliers can lead to significantly different orbital behaviors, providing valuable insights for mission planning.

 ---

-You can now copy and paste this entire section (from "Below are two separate simulation scenarios for comparison..." to the end) into your Markdown file after **## Numerical Simulation**.